1949 Tennessee A&I Tigers football team

-The 1949 Tennessee A&I Tigers football team was an American football team that represented Tennessee Agricultural & Industrial State College as a member of the Midwest Athletic Association (MAA) during the 1949 college football season.
-In their sixth season under head coach Henry Kean, the Tigers compiled a 9–1 record, won the MAA championship, and outscored opponents by a total of 299 to 87.
+The 1949 Tennessee A&I Tigers football team was an American football team that represented Tennessee Agricultural & Industrial State College as a member of the Midwest Athletic Association (MWAA) during the 1949 college football season.
+In their sixth season under head coach Henry Kean, the Tigers compiled a 9–1 record, won the MWAA championship, and outscored opponents by a total of 299 to 87.
 The team was ranked fourth among the nation's black college football teams according to the Pittsburgh Courier and its Dickinson Rating System.